kubowania/Project-04/README.md

 ## Approach Taken
 I started out my writing out my three Models and figuring out their relationships to each other (Many to Many or otherwise, as well as what they take - string, boolean etc).
 I settled on transaction, Counterparty and SIC Codes.
-Once the Models were written and tested that I can make put, get, delete requets on the backend using localhosr:4000, I then started to build out the frontend using React.
-Lastly I did the Authorisation, which simply meant I wrote code to make certian pages and features not available to the user unless the register to the app.
+Once the Models were written and tested that I can make put, get, delete requests on the backend using localhost:4000, I then started to build out the frontend using React.
+Lastly I did the Authorisation, which simply meant I wrote code to make certain pages and features not available to the user unless the register to the app.

 ## Wins and Blockers